cypress-io/cypress/cypress/v1.0/documentation/1-Commands/40-server.md

 slug: server
-excerpt: Control the behavior of network requests and responses.
+excerpt: Control the behavior of network requests and responses

 [block:callout]
 {